The Minimum Feasible Tileset problem

-In the above, we refer to (multi-)sets of tiles as \emph{tilesets}.
-A tileset~\T is \emph{feasible} for scenario $S$, if we can produce all symbols in $S$ by taking at most one symbol from each tile in \T. Formally, a tileset~\T is feasible for a scenario~$S \subset F$ if there is a mapping~$\phi \colon \T \to F$, such that~$\phi(T) \in T$ for all~$T \in \T$, and~$S\subseteq \phi[\T] := \{\phi(T)\mid T\in\T\}$.
+\introduceproblem{\mfts} {A universe of symbols $F$, scenarios $\S \subseteq 2^F \setminus \{F\}$.} {Find a minimum-size tileset~\T that is feasible for all scenarios in~$\S$.} In the above, a \emph{tile} is a two-element subset of~$F$ and we refer to (multi-)sets of tiles as \emph{tilesets}.
+A tileset~\T is \emph{feasible} for scenario $S$ if we can produce all symbols in $S$ by taking at most one symbol from each tile in \T. Formally, a tileset~\T is feasible for a scenario~$S \subset F$ if there is a mapping~$\phi \colon \T \to F$, such that~$\phi(T) \in T$ for all~$T \in \T$, and~$S\subseteq \phi[\T] := \{\phi(T)\mid T\in\T\}$.
 By definition, no scenario contains all symbols of $F$.
 Note that such a scenario would require $|F|$ tiles, making the problem trivial.
 Similarly, we may assume that all symbols in~$F$ appear in at least one scenario, otherwise we can simply remove each symbol that does not occur in any scenario.
 Finally, the requirement that tiles contain no less than two symbols can be met by arbitrarily assigning a second symbol to all tiles of cardinality one.